dccuchile/wefe/doc/user_guide_measurement.rst

 Create the query using a ``Query`` object
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Define the target and attribute words sets and create a Query object
+Define the target and attribute word sets and create a Query object
 that contains them.

 For this initial example, a query is used to study the association